Maurice Tyler

-Maurice Michael Tyler (born July 19, 1950 in Baltimore, Maryland) was an American football defensive back in the National Football League for the Buffalo Bills, Denver Broncos, San Diego Chargers, Detroit Lions, New York Jets, and the New York Giants.
-He also spent the 1983 season with the Chicago Blitz and the Denver Gold and the 1984 season with the San Antonio Gunslingers of the United States Football League USFL.
+Maurice Michael Tyler (born July 19, 1950) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Buffalo Bills, Denver Broncos, San Diego Chargers, Detroit Lions, New York Jets, and New York Giants.
+He also spent the 1983 season with the Chicago Blitz and the Denver Gold and the 1984 season with the San Antonio Gunslingers of the United States Football League (USFL).

 Background

 Tyler grew up in Baltimore and graduated from Mergenthaler Vocational Technical Senior High School.
 He played college football at Morgan State University.

 Tyler is the athletic director at W. E. B. Du Bois High School in Baltimore.